nopjne/DaisyDrive64/README.md

 ![alt text](https://github.com/nopjne/DaisyDrive64/blob/master/wires.jpg?raw=true)

 Things that are implemented:
     1. SD card reading and writing.
 (Roms are to be stored on an SD card and are loaded by the FW)
-	2. N64 PI interface at 1/4th the speed (Domain1 reads).
+    2. N64 PI interface at SDK speed (Domain1 reads).
 Using DMA address latching, interrupts for RD responses.
     3. EEPROM emulation for game saves.
 Using LPTIM3 and DMA.
 The emulation runs in an interrupt routine.
     4. CIC emulation and detection.
 CIC is detected through a CRC, CIC_CLK is being monitored from an interrupt.
     5. Early rom endianness detection.

 Things that need to be implemented:
     1. PI RD through DMA.
 (There is still a device that can kick off DMA, HRTIM_EEV4 on Pin 8)
     2. Flash Ram emulation (Domain2 reads + writes) This is tricky because there is only 92ns between the latch and wr/rd.
-	3. Run CIC in an interrupt entirely, should allow the core to be used for other work.
-	4. Reduce NDTR reads for the EEPROM emulator, the emulation should not spin in the interrupt but have a state machine.
+    3. Implement a menu. (an N64 binary that will help select which rom to use)
+    4. 64DD support.
+    5. RTC, Animal Forest needs the RTC.
+The MCU has support for an RTC but has no way of keeping time.
+    6. Async SD load.
+(Only the first 1MB is needed to boot) The rest can be loaded over time during boot.
+This will enable instant boot.
+    7. N64 power, depends on Async SD load, because there will not be enough time to load a full rom.
+(May need to be fed from 5V)

 Things that would be nice to have:
-	1. Implement a menu. (an N64 binary that will help select which rom to use)
-	2. Patch support.
+    1. Patch support.
 Allow patches to be applied on the fly and save to a different save file.
-	3. EEPROM revisions.
+    2. EEPROM revisions.
 Allow past eeprom state to be retrievable.
-	4. Improve rom endianness detection.
+    3. Improve rom endianness detection.

-Most commercial roms run and save without issues, however there are still issues due to running the bus 1/4th the speed and the missing Flash RAM support.
-There are only ~30 titles that need Flash Ram support.
+Most commercial roms run and save without issues, however there are still issues due to the missing Flash RAM support.
+There are only ~30 titles that need Flash Ram support, these games will play but will not save.
 As a bootstrap this project relied on the RPI Pico to do CIC emulation and Flash Emulation thanks to PicoCart64 by Konrad Beckmann https://github.com/kbeckmann/PicoCart64
+Please join the following discord to participate in the DaisyDrive64 development: https://discord.gg/2Gb3jWqqja

 Known issues:
-	1. DK64 does not boot.
+    1. Flash ram games do not save.
-	2. SF64 has the tendency to lock up.
-	3. OOT random freezes.
-        4. SMB Freezes when reading Flash.
-        5. Stability issues when CIC is emulated from the daisy.
+    2. The DRAM has been tuned but it is unclear whether that is stable.
+    3. Currently the MCU is overclocked to 540Mhz this may not be needed and generates more heat than necessary.
+    4. The DaisyDrive64 needs to be powered by USB.